-Excavation and infilling of land to prepare a site for development will be limited to an extent that is deemed by Council to be environmentally and aesthetically acceptable.
+- (1) No clearing of vegetation, excavation, or infilling of land to prepare a site for development will be permitted until a development permit for the site has been approved. - (2) Vegetation clearing and site excavation and infilling will be limited to an extent that is deemed by Council to be necessary to accommodate the development and environmentally and aesthetically acceptable.